Gaussian variational approximation for high-dimensional state space models: Introduction

-Our article is outlined as follows.
-Section \ref{sec:stochasticgradientvariational} gives a background on variational approximation.
-Section \ref{sec:CovarianceParameterizations} reviews some previous parametrizations of the covariance matrix, in particular the methods of \citet{Tan2016} and \citet{ong+ns17} for Gaussian variational approximation using conditional independence and a factor structure, respectively.
-Section \ref{sec:Gaussian_Variational_high_dim_state} describes our methodology, which combines a factor structure for the states and conditional independence in time for the factors to obtain flexible and convenient approximations of the posterior distribution in high-dimensional state space models.
-Section \ref{sec:examples} describes an extended example for a spatio-temporal dataset in ecology concerned with the spread of the Eurasian collared-dove across North America.
-Section \ref{sec:examples2} considers inference in a multivariate stochastic volatility model via Wishart processes.
+The rest of the article is organized as follows.
+Section~\ref{sec:stochasticgradientvariational} provides a brief description of variational approximation.
+Section~\ref{sec:CovarianceParameterizations} reviews some previous parameterizations of the covariance matrix, in particular the methods of \citet{Tan2016} and \citet{ong+ns17} for GVA using conditional independence and a factor structure, respectively.
+Section~\ref{sec:Gaussian_Variational_high_dim_state} describes our methodology, which combines a factor structure for the states and conditional independence in time for the factors to obtain flexible and convenient approximations of the posterior distribution in high dimensional state space models.
+Section~\ref{sec:examples} describes an extended example for a spatio-temporal dataset in ecology concerned with the spread of the Eurasian collared-dove across North America.
+Section~\ref{sec:examples2} considers variational inference in a Wishart based multivariate stochastic volatility model.
 Appendix \ref{app:grad_expressions_lemmas} contains the necessary gradient expressions to implement our method.
-Technical derivations and other details are placed in the supplement.
+Technical derivations and other details are placed in a self-contained supplement after the main article.
 We refer to equations, sections, etc in the main paper as (1), Section 1, etc, and in the supplement as (S1), Section S1, etc.